theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 ## Should the film be banned

 I do not identify myself as a liberal.
 I stand for freedom of speech, but I also advocate reasonable restrictions to freedom of expression on a public forum.
 Anybody who understands human psychology (and the cinema market) will understand this.
-This is a nuanced take, which will take at least 500 words to explain.
+This is a nuanced take, and I would rather control my temptation to explain.
 Generally speaking, though at the risk of sounding arbitrary, a person who is exercising their freedom of speech must exercise it responsibly.
 People are impressionable.
-And there is always a cultural element to this.

 What will banning the film achieve, you may ask.
 'People will circulate the film on the Web (or platforms like Telegram), and anyone who wants to watch it, will', you may say.
 And you would be right.
 Banning the film will have the same effect as banning the BBC documentary on Mr Modi had.

-But ask any producer if they would be willing to pump money into a film that gets banned but circulated on the Web.
+But ask any producer if they would be willing to pump money into a film that gets banned but circulated on the Web for free.

 We must understand, at least after _The Kashmir Files_ and _The Kerala Story_, that these films get made because of the money they make.
 These are easy wins.
 They have nothing to do with the communities they claim to represent.
 These films get made and earn well on the Box Office, political parties that have to gain from such films will utilise them to their advantage, the producers will be happy, the politicians will be happy, the audience will feel entertained and walk out of the theatres with their blood boiling.
 But the communities who need a voice will continue to be ignored.
 Neither the politicians will do anything about it, nor the film-makers will do anything about it (because, ‘What more can film makers do?’), nor will the people hold the government accountable.